 If you are not enrolled and would like to estimate your monthly premium, use the formula below.

 Your salary $______x (1, 2, 3, 4, or 5) =$______ (rounded to next $1000), divided by $1000 = $____ x rate from chart = estimated monthly premium.

 If you enroll for optional life insurance, you may also elect to purchase life insurance coverage for your eligible dependents.
 Eligible dependents include your spouse to age 70 and children born to you or legally adopted by you up to age 19.
 Grandchildren are not eligible for dependent life insurance coverage.
 Dependent life insurance equals $5,000 for each covered dependent ($500 for newborns to 6 months of age).
 The monthly cost for this coverage is $1.60 and is deducted from your paycheck on an after-tax basis.
 The cost is the same regardless of how many eligible dependents are covered.

 Enrolling for Optional Life Insurance

 Eligible employees may enroll for optional life insurance coverage within 31 days of the date they are first eligible for benefit coverage.
 Employees who have been employed by the City of Minneapolis longer than 31 days may apply for optional life insurance on an after tax basis and subject to evidence of good health.
 To apply, complete the evidence of insurability packet.

 Changing Life Insurance and Beneficiary Elections

-Options for changing plan elections are based on whether you purchase coverage with pre-tax or after-tax payroll deductions.
-You can change your beneficiaries at any time by completing a Beneficiary Designation Form (pdf) and returning it to the Benefits Office.
+Options for changing plan elections are based on whether you purchase optional life insurance with pre-tax or after-tax payroll deductions.
+You can change your beneficiaries at any time by completing a request through the CityLife Employee Hub.